 UWE Bristol as a Learning Laboratory

-UWE Bristol’s Estates and Facilities teams work closely with academics to facilitate the use of our campuses for practice-based learning.
-In order to support the University’s Strategy 2020 ambitions, in particular for ‘Ready and able graduates’ and ‘Outstanding learning’, the Sustainability Services and UWE Bristol Estate are used to support student learning in real world settings.
+UWE Bristol’s Estates and Facilities teams and in particular the sustainability team work closely with academics to facilitate the use of the experience of our staff and our practical work on our campuses for practice-based learning in real world settings.

-- Analysis of food leftovers in Onezone cafe
+- Analysis of food waste in Onezone café and suggestions for improvement

 - Analysis of water metering data from showering in Student Village